 Distance from the city: 7 km.

 How to get there: The easiest way to get to the base of the Cerro Martial is going by Remise (it’s like a cab, but the price is fixed), or a regular cab.
 There are cabs in the base of the mountain; you can catch one after the trekking to return to the city center.

 About the hiking

 Estimated duration: The whole experience will take at least 3 hours of walking (to go up and down), plus the time you want to stay up there enjoying the view.
 It’s a 30-minute walk until the cable car ends, and a 60-minute walk from there to the glacier (approximately).
 For us it took a little bit more because we didn’t rush, we stopped a lot to take pictures and sometimes to rest a little.

 The level of difficulty: According to the official information, it’s difficult.
 In my opinion not so much.
 The first part (from the base until the top of the cable car) we were breathless, but after that, it got a little easier.
 The last meters to the top is steep, and you might feel breathless again.

 Is it recommended for children?
-I guess so, but I didn’t see chindren in there.
+I guess so, but I didn’t see children in there.
 I saw a lot of older people facing the hiking though (50+).

 Do I need a guide?
 Honestly, I don’t think so!
 We did all the hiking by ourselves; the trail is pretty obvious.
 It’s an amazing activity that you don’t have to spend money on.